ltworf/localslackirc/README.md

 localslackirc
 =============

-The idea of this project is to create a localhost IRC server that functions as a gateway for one user of slack, that can connect to it with whatever IRC client they prefer and keep using slack from IRC even after they shut down their IRC gateway.
+The goal of this project is to keep using slack via IRC after slack cloes their official IRC gateway.

+localslackirc creates a localhost IRC server that functions as a gateway for a single slack user.
+You connect with whatever IRC client you prefer or a bouncer such as ZNC.

 Obtaining token